hyperdevs-team/poeditor-android-gradle-plugin/README.md

 ```

 ## iOS alternative
-If you want a similar solution for your iOS projects, check this out: [poeditor-parser-swift](https://github.com/bq/poeditor-parser-swift)
+If you want a similar solution for your iOS projects, check this out: [poeditor-parser-swift](https://github.com/hyperdevs-team/poeditor-parser-swift)

 ## Authors & Collaborators
 * **[Iván Martínez](https://github.com/imartinez)** - *Initial work*
 * **[Adrián García](https://github.com/adriangl)** - *Maintainer*
 * **[sonnet](https://github.com/rafid059)** - *Contributor*

+## Acknowledgements
+The work in this repository up to April 28th, 2021 was done by [bq](https://github.com/bq).
+Thanks for all the work!!

 ## License
 This project is licensed under the Apache Software License, Version 2.0.
 ```
+   Copyright 2021 HyperDevs

    Copyright 2016 BQ

    Licensed under the Apache License, Version 2.0 (the "License");